 The display type is of range-height indicator (RHI) using a sectoral scope with a polar coordinate system.

-With the introduction of 3D radars, these altitude height finder have lost their importance.
+With the introduction of 3D radars, these altitude height-finders have lost their importance.